epuer18/ReFill/README.md

 git clone https://github.com/epuer18/ReFill
 ```

-- First we need to build the front end by running the following and insta
+- First we need to build the front end by running the following and install

 ```
 cd client